rust-lang/rfcs/text/3371-cargo-target-base-dir.md

 `cd /Users/poliorcetics/work/work-project && cargo build` produces artifacts directly in `/cargo-cache/debug/...`

-A subsequent `cargo build` in `perso-1` will work with the same artifact, potentially having conflicting features for dependencies for example.
+A subsequent `cargo build` in `perso-1` works with the same artifact, potentially having conflicting features for dependencies for example.

-A `cargo clean` will delete the entire `/cargo-cache` directory, for all projects at once.
+A `cargo clean` deletes the entire `/cargo-cache` directory, for all projects at once.

 It's possible to produce invalid state in the target dir by having unrelated projects writing in the same place.